Frequently Asked Questions About Counselling

 • We have a selection of counsellors that can act as a team to help you through your life moments.

-Book a free consultation with a therapist you feel best meets your immediate needs and they will help guide you to the right team members.
+Book a free consultation with a therapist you feel best meets your needs and they will help guide you to the right team members.

 • You can book directly through our booking system.
 Just head to the Our Counsellors page, choose who you'd like to see, and click Book a Session.
 If you're unsure who to choose, you're also welcome to start with a free consultation.